Search This Blog

 With a way to reshape the pipe ends, making a pocket for the hex ends came next.
 To hold the pipe between table top and base I ran a length of 1/4-20 all-thread through the pipe.
 I used a cap nut on the top and a nylock nut on the bottom end.
 The bottom nut will be under the base and not seen.
 The top cap nut is decorative, flush, and in the center of the top.
 The pipe runs straight up from base to top.

 It took two tries to cut a pocket that the ends of the pipe would slide into.
 I checked the fit while the board was still on my CNC.
-Simply enlarged the vectors used, recalculated the toolpaths and cut again.
+Next step was to simply enlarged the vectors used, recalculated the toolpaths and cut again.
 I had a 1 degree taper on the sides of the hex hole, and although the pipe can be drawn in I fear the board may split.
 I replaced the initial block making a new one with a simple pocket with straight sides.

 A simple base design came next.